-Catcher Vessel Information Vessel Name ADF&G Vessel Registration Number Crab License Limitation Permit Number(s) USCG Documentation Number Current Estimated Market Value of Vessel and Equipment Replacement Value of Vessel and Equipment (\$) (\$) 4.
-1 Name of Crob Howarding Cooperative (if applicable) Name of Crab Harvesting Cooperative (if applicable) Vessel Owner Information Name of company, partnership, or sole proprietorship Traine of company, partitorismp, or sole proprietorsmp Business Telephone Number Business FAX Number Business Telephone Number Busiliess FAX Nullibel Business E-mail address, if available Business E-mail address, il available Vessel Leaseholder Information (if applicable) Name of company, partnership, or sole proprietorship Traine of company, partitioning, of colo proprietoroning Business Telephone Number Business FAX Number Business releptione rumber Business 1770 Humber Business E-mail address, if available Business E-mail address, il available NOTE: Any owner or leaseholder may appoint a design nated representative to respond to questions in the EDR. person for the DCA on issues relating to data required in the EDR. σ Person Completing this Report (check one) me and address provided in the Owner Information block above, the information does not need to be repeated • ☐ Leaseholder (If your name and address are the same , Information block above, the information does not no ☐ Designated Representative (complete information b , Name Title Business Number Telephone Business FAX Number Business E-mail address (if available) (ii available)
+Catcher Vessel Information Vessel Name ADF&G Vessel Registration Number Crab License Limitation Permit Number(s) USCG Documentation Number Current Estimated Market Value of Vessel and Equipment (\$) Replacement Value of Vessel and Equipment (\$) Name of Crab Harvesting Cooperative (if applicable) Vessel Owner Information Name of company, partnership, or sole proprietorship reality, parallelelip, or cold proprietership Business Telephone Number Business FAX Number Business E-mail address, if available Vessel Leaseholder Information (if applicable) Name of company, partnership, or sole proprietorship Business Telephone Number Business FAX Number Business E-mail address, if available nated representative to respond to questions in the EDR. person for the DCA on issues relating to data required in the EDR. reformed the Box of issues relating to data required in the Person Completing this Report (check one) Owner (If your name and address are the same name above, the information does not need to be repeated ne and address provided in the Owner Information block d here) ☐ Leaseholder (If your name and address are the sam Information block above, the information does not no ☐ Designated Representative (complete information b • Name Title Business Number Telephone Business FAX Number Dunings Empil address (if a self-ble) Business E-mail address (if available)